-In a small to medium sized business a financial controller will be responsible for all day to day accounting activities.
-This will cover everything from ensuring that payrolls are processed, clients invoiced, cash collected and suppliers paid to production of financial and management accounts.
-In many smaller organisations, a financial controller may be the most senior finance person and report directly to the owner/managing director.
+In a small to medium sized business, a financial controller will be responsible for all day-to-day accounting activities.
+This will cover everything from ensuring that payrolls are processed, clients invoiced, cash collected and suppliers paid, to production of financial and management accounts.
+In many smaller organisations, a financial controller may be the most senior finance person and reports directly to the owner/managing director.

-As businesses grow there is often a transition from having a reasonably small and junior team of qualified and part qualified accountants to needing a more experienced accounting professional.
-The skills required will vary greatly and will largely depend on the businesses needs at that point in time.
-This could mean that the business needs someone with great finance modelling skills, or a more process orientated individual to ensure all the necessary financial controls are implemented.
-What is common however, is that such businesses may struggle to cope with the additional cost associated with an appointment at that level and could greatly benefit from considering a part time or interim Financial Controller or Finance Director.
+As businesses grow there is often a transition from having a reasonably small and junior team of qualified and part-qualified accountants, to needing a more experienced accounting professional.
+The skills required will vary greatly and will largely depend on the business’s needs at that point in time.
+The business may need someone with great finance modelling skills, or a more process-orientated individual to ensure all the necessary financial controls are implemented.
+What is common however, is that such businesses may struggle to cope with the additional cost associated with an appointment at that level and could really benefit from considering a part time or interim Financial Controller or Finance Director.

 In some smaller businesses, a finance manager may be the most senior finance role.
 Generally, the role, experience and responsibilities of a finance manager will be narrower than that of a financial controller, although this can vary widely between different businesses.

 As your business grows it may be necessary to have more specialist members of a finance team.
 Management accountants are generally responsible for providing accounting information to businesses that will allow the directors to understand the performance of the business and make informed decisions.

 In larger organisations management accounting roles may be expanded to become finance business partners.
 The necessary skills for this type of role are different to traditional back office accounting roles and a finance business partner becomes more of a trusted advisor, providing more general commercial advice with less transaction processing.